Leave of Absence

 Please click here to download a Leave Of Absence Form.
 This can be returned by giving an physical copy to the school reception, or by emailing a copy of your child’s pastoral manager.

 Head teachers are not allowed to authorise any leave of absence, including holidays, except in exceptional circumstances.
 Two questions will be applied to any application.

 - Could this leave reasonably be taken at another time?

 - Will the leave unduly affect the child’s education and progress?

-If the answer to either of these questions is yes, then the application will be refused.
-Should a parent/carer decide to take their child out of school when leave has been refused, then the absence will be recorded as unauthorised and this will be picked up by the Education Welfare Service.
+If the answer to either of these questions is yes, the application will be refused.
+Should a parent/carer decide to take their child out of school when leave has been refused, the absence will be recorded as unauthorised and this will be picked up by the Education Welfare Service.